 2. You have a pre-built computer made by only one manufacturer.

-In both the cases, one method of checking the power supply is universal and that is manually opening the chassis side panel.
+In both cases, one method of checking the power supply is universal and that is manually opening the chassis side panel.
 It’s easy to know about the power supply of your PC if you have an assembled computer but still, there are some power supplies which don’t mention their power capacity in big fonts as we see on a lot of premium quality power supplies nowadays which makes it harder to guess how big it is.
 However, the specs will always be mentioned on one side at least which may or may not be visible to you based on the direction your power supply is installed.

 The second method, however, is easier especially in the case of a computer made by only one manufacturer.
 You can go to the official website of that manufacturer and search for your PC model from where you can find out about the specs of your PSU.
+Sometimes you won’t be able to figure out even on the website because some of the major brands like Dell use custom PSU’s which they don’t specify about on their website.

 The most important thing to know about your power supply is the wattage capacity.
 If you want to know if you can run a particular graphics card, then you should know how much room you have for upgradability.